ruikangliu/FlatQuant/README.md

 - `--reload_matrix`: Load the pre-trained matrix-style parameters of FlatQuant.
 - `--matrix_path`: Path to the pre-trained matrix-style parameters of FlatQuant.
 - `--deactive_amp`: Disable AMP (automatic mixed precision) during training.
-- `--direct_inv`: Use the inverse method in PyTorch to directly compute the inverse matrix instead of the SVD method.
+- `--direct_inv`: Use PyTorch's inverse method to compute the inverse matrix instead of the SVD method.
 - `--lm_eval`: Evaluate the model on language model (LM) evaluation tasks.
 - `--lm_eval_batch_size`: Batch size for evaluation using the LM eval harness.